-College Work-Study Program A student who has financial need may be offered work during the school year to assist in meeting educational expenses.
-Certain offcampus jobs at recreation or camping centers may be available during both the summer and the academic year.
+College work-study program A student who has financial need may be offered work during the school year to assist in meeting educational expenses.
+Certain off-campus jobs at recreation or camping centers may be available during both the summer and the academic year.

-Guaranteed Student Loan The Guaranteed Student Loan (GSL) is a federal- or state-guaranteed loan available to undergraduate and graduate students on a need basis.
+Guaranteed Student Loan The Guaranteed Student Loan (GSL) is a federal-or state-guaranteed loan available to undergraduate and graduate students on a need basis.
 The loan is obtained from a bank.
 As of September 1983, the interest rate may be 7, 8, or 9 percent, depending on the individual student situation.
-As of January 1, 1981, the repayment deferment time will vary from 6 to 9 months, depending on the individual student situation (this deferment time refers to the delayed time before one must start payment on the loan after ceasing to be at least a halftime student).
-Loans for undergraduate students can be up to \$2,500 per year; graduate or professional \$5,000 per year.
-Please check with the University Student Aid Office to determine the regulations that fit your category.
+As of January 1, 1981, the repayment deferment time will vary from six to nine months, depending on the individual student situation.
+(This deferment time refers to the delayed time before one must start payment on the loan after ceasing to be at least a half-time student).
+Loans for undergraduate students can be \$2,625 or \$4,000 per year, depending on the student's year in college; graduate or professional, \$7,500 per year.
+Please check with the Student Aid Office to determine the regulations that fit your category.